LV11coding/SafeSplash/README.md

 3. in4 - 9
 # Versions
 1. Version 1.0 - Works with the motors and One IR flame sensor.
 Doesn't use the water pump.
 If a flame is detected the motors spin forward.
+Need to add code for stopping at wall and code for the water pump.